 Rae McAloon, Office Manager and Bookkeeper, born in Houston and moved to Sodus Point, New York in 1995.
 She has fifteen years of experience in sales and retail management and over 3 years in bookkeeping and facilitating audits.
 From the early age of 5, Rae has been a part of the performing arts.
 She attended Sodus Central High School where her love of performing arts flourished.
 She participated in musical theater/drama, choir, select choir, girls’ choir, and hand bell.
 She continued following her love of performing arts and studied musical theater and sociology at Kent State University.
 Rae won the Rochester Broadway Theatre League award for Best Actress, and the ELENBE award for Best Actress and Best Supporting Actress.
 Her favorite role on stage to date has been Queenie in Andrew Lippa’s The Wild Party & Lucille in No, No, Nanette.
-In real life Rae’s role outside of work is wife and mom.
-She moved back to Houston in 2014 & now lives in Katy with her husband, Mike and their two children, Olivia & Patrick and her pet yorkie, Ellie.
+She moved back to Houston in 2014 & now lives in Katy with her family.

 Kelly Moneyhan, Executive Director, is a native has over 20 years of experience in sales and marketing, customer experience, and management, as well as training and leadership development experience.
 She has extensive experience in curriculum and program development for diverse corporate industries along with culture and branding initiatives for government agencies and municipalities.
 Actively engaged in the Houston community, she has over 10 years of experience as a volunteer and fundraiser for a variety of educational and artistic organizations.
 Most recently, Kelly served as member of the HITS Board of Directors and former chair of their Development Committee.
 She holds a Bachelor of Science in Microbiology from the University of Florida and a Certified Training Professional Certificate from Texas A&M University.